Primary tabs

 Thesis / Dissertation

 The thesis should not exceed 80,000 words and is examined by a compulsory oral examination.
-A successful thesis will represent a substantial contribution to knowledge and will also represent a realistic amount of work for three years of study (five years' part-time).
+A successful thesis will represent a substantial contribution to knowledge and will also represent a realistic amount of work for three years of study (four to seven years part-time).

 Other